TechLabs-Berlin/mlds-tools/README.md

 3. Follow the setup flow to name your project `save-nyc-demo`
 4. You will need application credentials to work with app, this can be generated from your [admin console](https://console.firebase.google.com/project/save-nyc-demo/settings/serviceaccounts/adminsdk)
 5. The "save-nyc-demo"  button will l;et you generate a credentials file.
 Download and move the credentials file under `configs`
+6. Navigate to [Firestore](https://console.firebase.google.com/u/0/project/save-nyc-demo/firestore) and Create a database.
+    - When prompted select **"Start in test mode"**
+    - The Location of the DB is arbitrary.

 #### Install `firebase-admin`
 Once again, if you have setup the project correctly, you shoul already have this package.
 Else: